vsg-dev/vsgTutorial/introduction/VulkanAndSceneGraphs.md

 ## A Brief history of high level APIs

-One of the first widely used high level APIs for real-time 3D graphics was IRIS Inventor that was started at SGI in the late 1980's.
+One of the first widely used high level APIs for real-time 3D graphics was IRIS Inventor that was started at SGI in the late 1980's and follows a scene graph approach for respresent a 3d scene.
 Created to make development of 3D graphics applications easier as the lowl level nature of IRIS GL was a barrier to entry.
 Successsed by Open Inventor which adopts OpenGL as it's base and became widely adopted in the scientific and engineering sectors where ease of use was more critical than maximzing performance.
-Inventor strength lay in it's Object Orientatioed Design and use of the Scene Graph as as a way of composing a scene.
+Inventor's strength lay in it's Object Orientatioed Design and use of the Scene Graph as as a way of composing a scene, it's weakness was in the way it's design limits performance and scalaibility.

 ---